 Creating a Family Rhythm

 As I wrote in my post on the Essentials of Rhythm, “If there is any tool that will make parenting, homeschooling, and homemaking easier for you, it’s rhythm.
 Rhythm is my number one resource for increasing calm and decreasing crazy in my home.”
-In the past month I’ve written posts on daily rhythm, weekly rhythm, seasonal rhythm, and what rhythm really is….but how do you pull it all together?
+In previous posts I’ve written about daily rhythm, weekly rhythm, seasonal rhythm, and what rhythm really is….but how do you pull it all together?

 1. Start with your values and priorities

 Your family rhythm should reflect what matters most to you as a family.
 What do you want to emphasize in your daily life?
 What activities help you feel most connected?
 What do you need to do so your home operates the way you want it to?
 What helps your children thrive?
 I find that many Waldorf homeschoolers start with the question, “What do they do in Waldorf schools?” but I would suggest you start with, “What do we do in our family?” and also, “What is our family’s greatest potential?”

 In order for your days to feel rhythmic, there needs to be consistency and predictability.
 What are the activities in your family which happen day in and day out, which happen best at a certain time, and which bring your family all together?
 For many families this includes meals and sleep, and many would also add times such as bedtime routines, reading aloud together, Friday night pizza night, afternoon rest time, etc. These are anchor points because they help your family life feel grounded.

 3. Play with in-breath and out-breath